 All economics majors and minors are urged to become familiar with computers and statistics regardless of career choice.

-Students majoring in secondary education economics or minoring in secondary education economics must maintain a grade point average of 2.70 or greater with no grade below a C in the professional education sequence, the major and/or minors and required cognates combined.
+Students minoring in secondary education economics must maintain a grade point average of 3.0 or greater with no grade below a "B-" in the professional education sequence, the major and/or minors and required cognates combined.

 Courses within each major that can be used to satisfy liberal studies requirements are listed with the Roman numeral (in brackets) that coincides with the liberal studies division the course falls under.